 - 14,500 instances of uncertainty found and fixed

 - The variation of knowledge was high, with some doctors misinformed and others showing con dent mastery of the topic.
-The most knowledgeable are nearly 100 percent con dent and correct about sepsis.
+The most knowledgeable are nearly 100 percent confident and correct about sepsis.
 The least knowledgeable revealed misinformation about more than half the topics

 - Doctors who were most misinformed or uncertain spent well over an hour in the module, while those who already knew much about sepsis spent only 27 minutes

-- By the end of the course, 100% of the clinicians who completed were con dent and correct on all the information
+- By the end of the course, 100% of the clinicians who completed were confident and correct on all the information

 Clinical Challenges and Implications

 Amplifire discovered that there was a lot of confusion around source awareness, age bias and guidelines.
-Click on the link below to learn about the clinical challenges and implications that were uncovered in this study.
+Complete the form below to learn about the clinical challenges and implications that were uncovered in this study.